junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 {:.no_toc}

-_Dosage of_ niclosamide for tapeworm—500 mg tablets
+_Dosage of_ niclosamide for tapeworm, 500 mg tablets

 Chew well and swallow 1 dose only.